Umeme: Infrastructure

-In July 2021, Umeme contracted an Egyptian firm Giza Systems, at a contract fee of USh7 billion (US$2 million), to build a new substation to serve the city of Entebbe.
+In July 2021, Umeme contracted the Egyptian firm Giza Systems, at a contract fee of USh7 billion (US$2 million), to build a new substation to serve the city of Entebbe.
 The substation will be constructed on land provided by National Water and Sewerage Corporation (NWSC).
 Beneficiaries include NWSC pumping and treatment station in Entebbe and Entebbe International Airport, which will receive stable power on a more consistent basis.
 Construction work is expected to conclude in December 2021.

 Negotiation of new contract

-In December 2018, President Yoweri Museveni instructed Irene Muloni, Uganda's Energy Minister to begin negotiations with Umeme regarding the renewal of the energy concession, when the current contract expires in 2025.
+In December 2018, President Yoweri Museveni instructed Irene Muloni, Uganda's Energy Minister, to begin negotiations with Umeme regarding the renewal of the energy concession, when the current contract expires in 2025.
 The ministry of energy, the ministry of finance and the office of the attorney general will represent Uganda during these negotiations.

 On 13 June 2019, during the reading of the national budget for the financial year 2019/2020, Uganda's Finance Minister, Matia Kasaija indicated that the government will extend Umeme's power distribution concession beyond 2025.
 Fresh negotiations will be held to finalize the details.
 Those negotiations started in February 2020.